atlassian/react-beautiful-dnd/docs/guides/virtual-lists.md

 ## Usage

-In order to use `react-beautiful-dnd` with a virtual list solution there are a number of things you will need to do. `rbd` does not provide it's own virtual list library, so there is a bit of wiring that you will need to do in order to get going.
+`react-beautiful-dnd` does not provide it's own virtual list library so there is a bit of wiring that you will need to do in order to get going with virtual lists 🛠

 ### Enable overscanning

-> Most virtualisation libraries have overscanning enabled by default so you shouldn't need to change anything
+> Virtualisation libraries often have overscanning enabled by default

 Most virtual list libraries support the concept of **overscanning**.
-Overscanning is where the library will render a small about of items (usually one) that are technically not visible themselves, but near the boundary of the window.
-So when a scroll occurs the item is already visible.
+Overscanning is where a small about of non-visible items are rendered near the boundary of the window.
+When a scroll occurs the overscanned item can be immediately moved into view and does not need to be created.
 Overscanning generally leads to a more fluid experience.

 It is required that overscanning be enabled for `react-beautiful-dnd` to work correctly.
-If overscanning is not enabled, we cannot tell if there are more items in the list when we are in the last visual position.
+If overscanning is not enabled, `rbd` cannot tell if there are more items in the list when an item is in the last visual position.
+We require an overscanning value of one or more.

 ### Set `<Droppable /> | mode` to `virtual`